 For all you bloggers out there, it takes a LOT of effort to craft a compelling, relevant, visually appealing blog post.
 It’s not as easy as just sitting down and typing out a few words – blogging takes time!
 If done correctly, though, your blog can be one of your best sources of traffic and referrals to your small business.

 One problem that happens to small business owners is that their blog content is momentary.
 A piece about a wedding, special sale, or recent life events is relevant for a very short amount of time.
 While potential clients may be able to find this content in the future through searches, there is a way to create blogs that will last.
 This is referred to as evergreen content.

-According to Wordstream, Evergreen Content “is SEO content that is continually relevant and stays “fresh” for readers” over a long period of time.
+According to Wordstream, Evergreen Content “is SEO [search engine optimized] content that is continually relevant and stays “fresh” for readers” over a long period of time.
 While it’s important to maintain a consistent blogging schedule, another important facet to blogging is making sure it can be relevant time and again.

 I first learned about evergreen content by accident.
 I wrote a blog intended for potential photography clients to help guide them through specific details of their upcoming session.
 What happened was that I created content helpful to people all over my local area that has created more portrait referrals to me than any other marketing strategy – even word-of-mouth referrals!

 3 ways to create evergreen blog content that will stay fresh and relevant over time:

 1) Who is my ideal client?
 What information would they need in order to discover my services?
 Honing in on your ideal client is the first thing you should do before writing a post – or even before starting a blog!
 Decide who you are talking to and what problem you can solve that will bring them to your page time and again.
 Think about their shopping habits, lifestyle, and search habits as you formulate a post to reel them in.